grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     2.  **Install ACS Diffuser and Microphone Mesh** – Inspect the microphone deck to observe if the ACS diffuser or two Microphone meshes are damaged.
-If damaged, remove them using a plastic tweezer, and replace them with the new materials provided in the repair kit.
+If damaged, remove them using plastic tweezers, and replace them with the new materials provided in the repair kit.

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image39.png" alt-text="A close up of a device.":::